Fertility preservation by egg freezing

 How successful is egg freezing?

-The success in producing a baby from egg freezing depends on the age of the woman.
+The success in producing a baby from egg freezing depends on the age of the woman at the time her eggs are frozen.
 The risk of producing abnormal eggs increases significantly after age 35.

-Studies have revealed an egg survival rate of 80-90% after thawed and a the fertilization rate of 70-80%, which is about the same as in fresh eggs.
+Studies have revealed an egg survival rate of 80-90% after being thawed and a fertilization rate of 70-80%, which is about the same as in fresh eggs.